mlj/proiel-webapp/app/views/pages/maintenance.markdown

 This task dumps a TEI source text as PROIEL XML by running it through the same conversion process that is applied when importing a TEI text.

-Set +TEI_BASE+ to the directory containing the TEI files, and provide the text identifier in +ID+.
+Set `TEI_BASE` to the directory containing the TEI files, and provide the text identifier in `ID`.

 `proiel:text:tei:import`
 ------------------------

 This task imports a TEI source text.

-Set +TEI_BASE+ to the directory containing the TEI files, and provide the text identifier in +ID+.
+Set `TEI_BASE` to the directory containing the TEI files, and provide the text identifier in `ID`.

 `proiel:text:tei:import:all`
 ----------------------------